30 roof types infographic

 Shed_RoofShed roofs have a single slope that inclines at a certain angle.
 This roofing type is common among many contemporary homes primarily because it offers more interior space than the more popular gable and hip roofs, all while maintaining a simple, sophisticated appearance.

 Other structures that use shed roofs include animal sheds, outhouses, and storage barns.
-Rubber skins and roofing membranes are ideal for this roofing type due to the steep incline.
+Due to the steep incline, rubber skins and roofing membranes are ideal for this type of roof.
 For a more streamlined look, property owners can choose standing seam materials to go with it.

 30. Skillion Roof